DroneCAN Internal Combustion Engine node

 The main function of the air throttle is to supply and regulate the air flow necessary for the formation of the air-fuel mixture.

 Typically, we want a bit less air during the starting the internal combustion engine.
 It is more fuel costly, but the motor may start easilier.
-Let's call it the initial
+Let's call it the initial throttle position.

 When the motor is already working, we want to maintain a constant optimal fuel to air ratio.
-In simplest case it might be just another throttle value called goal
+In simplest case it might be just another throttle value called goal.

-The idea of the suggested air throttle algorithm is to linearly open the air throttle from the initial
+The idea of the suggested air throttle algorithm is to linearly open the air throttle from the initial to the goal state for a specific period of time and keep it until the new starter iteration starts.

-state is specified in parameters, an operator may specify the actual goal
+Although the default goal state is specified in parameters, an operator may specify the actual goal value in real time during preflight checks using ArrayCommand message with the index specified in parameters.

 # 4.3.
 Spark Ignition